angaza/nexus-embedded/README.md

 7) Save (shift+S)
 8) Now the setup is done!
 You can proceed with development.

-### Nexus Directory Structure

-The C implementation of Nexus uses the [ceedling](https://www.throwtheswitch.org/ceedling) framework to organize automated testing of this source code.

-The directory contains these folders

-* `nexus/include` - Header files that must be included in a project using the Nexus embedded solutions (do not modify)
-* `nexus/src` - Nexus module implementation files (do not modify)
-* `nexus/oc` - IoTivity-based files for Nexus Channel (do not modify)
-* `nexus/utils` - Nexus support utilities and functions (do not modify)
-* `nexus/stub` - Stub functions used during static analysis
-* `nexus/build` - temporary output artifacts related to unit tests and static
-* `nexus/test` - Unit tests for the code contained in `src`
-* `nexus/examples` - Examples of the Nexus protocol in use
-* `buildkite` - Scripts for continuous integration tests (on Buildkite)
-* `support` - Scripts related to code formatting and analysis

-You must add include paths in your project to the following subset:
-* `nexus`
-* `nexus/src`
-* `nexus/include`
-* `nexus/utils`
-* `nexus/oc` (Required only for Nexus Channel or Nexus debug logs)

 ### Implementation Details

 Warning: Do NOT modify any of the src code.